huBioinfo/CytoCommunity/README.md

 #### 4. Step3_ConsensusClustering.R

-In this part, we got a image collection folder that contained the cluster assign matrix, node mask, gragh index and consensus label files of each Fold in each Time.
+In this step, we'll get a image collection folder that contains cluster assign matrix, node mask, gragh index and consensus label files of each Fold in each Time of the training process.

 ```
 (CytoCommunity) PS D:\test\CytoCommunity-main\Supervised_CytoCommunity> R.exe